 The American Psychiatric Association’s Diagnostic and Statistical Manual (Fifth Edition) provides standardized criteria to help diagnose ASD.
 The following are the main diagnostic criteria for ASD in babies (8).

-- Behavioral deficiency in social communication and interaction, such as insufficiency of:
+- Interaction and social communication difficulties, such as insufficiency of:

 - Social and emotional reciprocity exhibited by the baby’s inability to react emotionally to an interaction by the parent or caretaker, etc.